 If you want a sweet treat, hit up Sweet Jesus for a delicious Ice Cream cone.

 Niagara Falls has a ton of accommodation options for all budgets.
 If you’re looking for one with a great view, check out Marriott on the falls.
 My ex brought me here to ask me to be his girlfriend, and it was pretty swoon-worthy.
 In the end, we weren’t a great match, but it was a very romantic weekend!

-Other hotels in Niagara Falls known for their views of the falls are Raddison Niagara Falls, Hilton Niagara Falls, and Sheraton on the Falls.
-While these are all big-name hotels, you can score some surprisingly good deals, especially if you are traveling during the off-season or in the week.
+Other hotels in Niagara Falls known for their views are Raddison Niagara Falls, Hilton Niagara Falls, and Sheraton on the Falls.
+While these are all big-name hotels, you can score surprisingly good deals, especially if you are traveling during the off-season or in the week.

 Another way to save money on accommodation/tours in Niagara Falls is to buy a package on Groupon.
 Even though these seem marketed towards couples, I recommend doing this with a friend.

 On my 28th birthday, me and a friend bought a Groupon and set off for a romantic night at the falls.
 We got a sweet hotel room at the Travelodge with a heart-shaped hot tub; it even came with a box of chocolates and a bottle of wine.
 It was cheesy AF and the perfect way to turn 28.